wikimatze/vimfiles/mappings.md

 - `,lj` ... opens the compiled .dvi file just in the place where your cursor is the tex document you are compiling
 - `Ctrl+Shift...j` ... jumps to the placeholder in the document
-- `n` ... jumps to the next error
-- `b` ... jumps to the previous error
 - `working with multiple files`
   - create a empty file with the name `<yourmain>.tex`
   - after that you can normally compile every included other tex document (if you are splitting up your tex...project)